MicrosoftDocs/playfab-docs/playfab-docs/features/authentication/platform-specific-authentication/google-sign-in-unity.md

 [HowTo: Use Google SignIn (GPG) + PlayFab (Unity)](https://youtu.be/igup53sdmHg)

 This tutorial illustrates the steps to successfully add Google Play Games sign-in to your PlayFab games, built with the Unity SDK.
-Actually, this should be a fairly simple procedure, once you know all the steps.

 However, finding all the required information can be tricky.
-So we will try to centralize all the steps you need to get this feature working.
+So we'll try to centralize all the steps you need to get this feature working.

 You can also download the sample for this tutorial [here](https://github.com/PlayFab/PlayFab-Samples/tree/master/Recipes/GoogleSignInSample).